usdoj/foia-api/docroot/modules/custom/foia_upload_xml/README.md

 `migration_lookup` process plugin.

-### Handling a new section
+### Adding a section to the foia_agency_report migration

-Each section of the annual report has a corresponding section of the XML file, and we should be able to handle them all as described in the previous section.
-There are some nested Paragraphs, and handling those will be a little different (see `Special sections` below).
+[The middle](#the-middle) describes how a section's component data is imported into paragraph items from a corresponding section of the XML file.
+In addition to this, we also need to ensure that the section data gets properly imported in the `foia_agency_report` migration.
+(There are some nested Paragraphs, and handling those will be a little different.
+See `Special sections` below.)

-In addition to adding two migrations, you will have to update the `foia_agency_report` migration:
+To do this, the `foia_agency_report` migration in `migrate_plus.migration.foia_agency_report.yml` needs to be updated to import the section's "agency overall" data and attach the imported paragraph items to the annual report node.
+The basic process looks like the following:

  1. Add fields in the `source/fields` section.
- 2. Map those fields in the `process` section.
+ 2. Map agency overall fields in the `process` section.
 Remember that most destination fields have the prefix `field_`.
- 3. Use the `migration_lookup` process plugin, referencing your Paragraph migration, to populate the relevant field.
+ 3. Attach component data to the annual report node, using the `migration_lookup` process plugin to find and reference Paragraph's imported in the section migration.
  4. Add your Paragraph migration to the list of dependencies at the end of the file.

+Continuing with the example section V.A and the component data imported in the migration `migrate_plus.migration.foia_requests_va.yml`, the following details how that section would be added and processed in the `foia_agency_report` migration.

+#### 1. Add fields in the `source/fields` section

 Step 1 is a little tricky, since you have to find the correct XPath expressions to extract the data from the XML.
+Since the `foia_agency_report` migration includes both component specific data and agency overall data, you will likely have to add both overall data and references to component data as sources in the `foia_agency_report` migration.

 The "overall" fields are closely related to the corresponding per-component fields.
 For example, `migrate_plus.migration.foia_requests_va.yml` includes the following:

 ```
 source: